OSGi Overview

 - Actual Services (Bundles on Fig.1) - this is the application layer, using all other layers;

 - Security Layer - optional layer, based on the Java 2 security architecture, that manages permissions for different modules.

 Modules (called bundles) are the smallest unit of modularization.
 Technically a bundle is a JAR file with additional meta information.
 This information is stored in file called manifest file.
-The manifest file is part of the standard Java specification, but OSGi adds additional metadata to it in form of specific headers.
+The manifest file is part of the standard JAR specification (opens new window), but OSGi adds additional metadata to it in form of specific headers.
 The Bundle-SymbolicName and the Bundle-Version headers uniquely identify a bundle.
 In OSGi is allowed to have bundles with same name, but different version running at the same time.

 Some of the most important information that the manifest contains are the bundle dependencies.
 A bundle can depend on another bundle or on a package.

 The OSGi runtime uses the information about the dependencies to wire the bundles and hides everything in this JAR unless it is explicitly exported.
 The dependencies to the Java standard libraries are managed by the Bundle-RequiredExecutionEnvironment header, so it is not needed to import the Java core packages.

 A simple manifest file can have the following content: